James Graham Brown Honors Program

 Thomas More Scholars

 Honors students are initially appointed as Honors Scholars.
-During this period of the program, students must complete the minimum requirements of two Honors Seminars and one full year (90 hours) of Community Service.
+During this period of the program, students must complete the minimum requirements of completing an Honors requirement each semster. two Honors Seminars and one full year (90 hours) of Community Service.
 Every student must fulfill an Honors Program every semester (Seminar or Service or Fellowship as detailed below).

-Additionally JGB Honors Program students will be expected to participate in all Honors Program activities such as a welcome luncheon, the Camp Joy Weekend, the leadership workshops, lectures, and cultural opportunities.
+Additionally JGB Honors Program students will be expected to participate in all Honors Program activities such as a welcome luncheon, the bi-annual Honors Retreat Weekends, the leadership workshops, lectures, and cultural opportunities.

 Thomas More Scholars must complete at least two Honors seminars and an approved Community Service experience (3 credits) and have finished the junior year as minimum requirements for advancement to the optional Fellowship level of the program.

-Thomas More Fellows at graduation wear the Thomas More Medal and receive a special Diploma noting the Fellowship.
+Thomas More graduates who have completed a Fellowship will wear the Thomas More Medal at graduation and receive a special Diploma noting the Fellowship.

 All recipients of James Graham Brown Honors Scholarships, Scholars and Fellows, and all Honors professors, become life-members of the James Graham Brown Honors Society, which meets several times per year to re-unite the graduates of the Honors Program in social activities and service projects.